spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 <details><summary markdown='span'>Additional Guidelines for Project Development</summary>

-- It is recommended for each component to consider the conventions and guidelines of Module development and Core module development as they may offer solutions for long-term requirements or recurring issues.<br/>
+- It is recommended for each component to consider the conventions and guidelines of Module development and Core module development as they may offer solutions for long-term requirements or recurring issues.

 </details>

 <details><summary markdown='span'>Additional Guidelines for Module development and Core module development</summary>

-- The components are required to be stateless to be deterministic and easy to comprehend.<br/>
+- The components are required to be stateless to be deterministic and easy to comprehend.

 </details>